subham1rout/subham1rout/README.md

  ###  About Me :
 - 👋 Hi, I’m Subham Rout.
-- 👀 I’m interested in Javascript, NodeJS, Express.js, Cassandra, SQL, Docker, Firebase, PostgreSql.
+- 👀 I’m interested in Javascript, NodeJS, Express.js, Cassandra, SQL, Docker, Firebase, PostgreSql, Redis, GCP, JWT.
 - 🌱 I’m currently working as a backend software developer at iServeU Technology Pvt.
 Ltd., Bhubaneswar.
 - 💞️ I’m looking to collaborate on Javascript and NodeJS.
 - 📫 How to reach me